yberreby/yberreby.github.io/content/posts/2025-07-18-i-used-arch-btw-macos-day-1/index.md

 Could a [Dell XPS](https://wiki.archlinux.org/title/Dell_XPS_15), [Lenovo ThinkPad](https://wiki.archlinux.org/title/Laptop/Lenovo), [Surface Pro](https://wiki.archlinux.org/title/Microsoft_Surface_Pro_9), [TUXEDO](https://www.tuxedocomputers.com/en/Arch-Linux-and-Manjaro-on-TUXEDO-computers.tuxedo) or [Framework Laptop](https://frame.work/ca/en) fit the bill?
 Probably, depending on the compromises one is willing to make.
 However, I decided to give Apple Silicon a chance this time around.
 This was partially out of curiosity; Apple laptops are notorious for their combination of build quality, battery life, unified memory, and customer service.
 I had also briefly used a M1 MacBook Air out of necessity, while working on cross-compilation of OCaml code to iOS at [Routine](https://www.ycombinator.com/companies/routine), and came out quite impressed with the smoothness of the UX on this relatively cheap machine.

-Thus, tired of fighting my _hardware_, I opted to fight "my" (Apple's, really) _software_ this time around, trading my meticulously-honed setup running for the foreign and locked-down macOS.
+Thus, tired of fighting my _hardware_, I opted to fight "my" (Apple's, really) _software_ this time around, trading my meticulously-honed setup for the foreign and locked-down macOS.

 ## Eating the Forbidden Fruit